CORN GOLD HAIR, GREY EYES

 In a prose that moves with ease from lyrical boyhood memories to the darkest of thoughts, Sjón explores the life of his main character in his unique way.
 At the same time the book asks the question if Gunnar Kampen is such a special case after all.

-The novel WHEAT BLONDE HAIR, GREY EYES is a masterfully written, bold work by one of the great authors working in fiction today.”
+The novel CORN GOLD HAIR, GREY EYES is a masterfully written, bold work by one of the great authors working in fiction today.”

 SJÓN TAKES PART IN STUDIO CRÉOLE AT THE MANCHESTER INTERNATIONL FESTIVAL